strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 Strapi v3 declares policies for a plugin in a specific `/config/policies` folder.

-In v4, the `config/` folder does not necessarily exist for a plugin and [plugin policies](/developer-docs/latest/developer-resources/plugin-api-reference/server.html#policies) can be declared in dedicated files found under `/server/policies`.
+In v4, the `config` folder does not necessarily exist for a plugin and [plugin policies](/developer-docs/latest/developer-resources/plugin-api-reference/server.html#policies) can be declared in dedicated files found under `server/policies`.

 <br/>

 To update plugin policies to v4:

-- move policies from `/config/policies` to `/server/policies/<policyName>.js`
+1. Move policies from `config/policies` to `server/policies/<policyName>.js`

-- add an `index.js` file to the folder and make sure it exports all files in the folder.
+2. Add an `index.js` file to the `server/policies` folder and make sure it exports all files in the folder.

 ### Convert models to content-types

 Strapi v3 declares plugin models in `<model-name>.settings.json` files found in a `models` folder.

-In v4, [plugin content-types](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#content-types) are declared in `schema.json` files found in a `/server/content-types/<contentTypeName>` folder.
+In v4, [plugin content-types](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#content-types) are declared in `schema.json` files found in a `server/content-types/<contentTypeName>` folder.
 The `schema.json` files introduce some new properties (see [schema documentation](/developer-docs/latest/development/backend-customization/models.md#model-schema)).

 <br/>

-To update content-types to v4:
+To convert v3 models to v4 content-types:

-1. Move/rename the `models` folder to `/server/content-types`.
+1. Move/rename the `models` folder to `server/content-types`.
-2. Move/rename each model's `<modelName>.settings.json` file to `/server/content-types/<contentTypeName>/schema.json`.
+2. Move/rename each model's `<modelName>.settings.json` file to `server/content-types/<contentTypeName>/schema.json`.
 3. In each `<contentTypeName>/schema.json` file, update [the `info` object](/developer-docs/latest/development/backend-customization/models.md#model-information), which now requires declaring the 3 new `singularName`, `pluralName` and `displayName` keys and respecting some case-formatting conventions:

     ```json